Blendify/blender-manual/trunk/blender_docs/manual/files/data_blocks.rst

 If you are building a blend-file to serve as a library of things that you intend to link to and from other files, you will need to make sure that they do not accidentally get deleted from the library file.

-To protect a data-block, use the "shield" button next to its name.
+To protect a data-block, use the button with the shield icon next to its name.
 The data-block will then never be silently deleted by Blender, but you can still do it manually if needed.